SUPRA Council elections

 Nomination forms for Casual Vacancies can be downloaded here.

-Council has a number of Office Bearing roles, who have duties to discharge regarding the governance, management and organisation of the association.
-All of the Office Bearing positions carry a stipend, but often rely on some volunteer time of the person holding the role.
+Council has a number of Office Bearer roles, who have duties regarding the governance, management and organisation of the association.
+All of the Office Bearer positions receive a stipend, but also rely on some volunteer time of the person holding the role.

-No person may simultaneously hold more than one of the Offices of President, Vice-President, Secretary, or Treasurer.
+No person may simultaneously hold more than one of the positions of President, Vice-President, Secretary or Treasurer.
 However, these offices can be held simultaneously with an Equity Office or any other Office created by Council.